Hail to the Thief: Legacy

 In 2010, Rolling Stone ranked Hail to the Thief the 89th-best album of the 2000s, writing that "the dazzling overabundance of ideas makes Hail to the Thief a triumph".
 In 2025, GQ named Hail to the Thief the eighth-best Radiohead album, saying it was "stranded between their band's avant-garde run of OK Computer, Kid A and Amnesiac, and the late-career brilliance that started with In Rainbows ...
 The uncharitable caricature that's sometimes fixed to their music – Thom Yorke warbling vaguely political sentiments over fiddly drum patterns and melodies – probably was born here, given the lyrical focus on the war on terror."
 Rolling Stone said Hail to the Thief was one of Radiohead's most divisive albums, which was "part of the fun".

 Radiohead have criticised Hail to the Thief.
 In 2006, Yorke said: "I'd maybe change the playlist.
 I think we had a meltdown when we put it together ...
 We wanted to do things quickly, and I think the songs suffered."
-In 2008, Yorke posted an alternative track listing on Radiohead's website, omitting "Backdrifts", "We Suck Young Blood", "I Will" and "A Punchup at a Wedding".
+In 2008, he posted an alternative track listing on Radiohead's website, omitting "Backdrifts", "We Suck Young Blood", "I Will" and "A Punchup at a Wedding".
 O'Brien said Radiohead should have cut the album to ten songs and that its length had alienated some listeners; Colin Greenwood said several songs were unfinished and that the album was "a holding process".
 Jonny agreed that it was too long, and said: "We were trying to do what people said we were good at ...
 But it was good for our heads.
 It was good for us to be doing a record that came out of playing live."

 In 2013, Godrich said: "I think there's some great moments on there – but too many songs ...
 As a whole I think it's charming because of the lack of editing.
 But personally it's probably my least favourite of all the albums ...
 It didn't really have its own direction.
 It was almost like a homogeny of previous work.
 Maybe that's its strength."
 In 2023, approaching its 20th anniversary, Selway described Hail to the Thief as a bridge between Kid A, Amnesiac and Radiohead's subsequent album, In Rainbows.
 He said its combination of electronic and rock music captured "two very distinctive characters of Radiohead ...
 That's what was lovely about it."
-In 2025, the Pitchfork critic Molly Mary O'Brien wrote that "as a timepiece, its foreboding sense of unease is quite suited for the present", citing the improved public image of George W. Bush, the presidency of Donald Trump and the US strikes on Iranian nuclear sites.
+In 2025, the Pitchfork critic Molly Mary O'Brien wrote that "as a timepiece, its foreboding sense of unease is quite suited for the present", citing the improved public image of George W. Bush, the presidency of Donald Trump and that year's US strikes on Iranian nuclear sites.